matias-ceau/scripts/docs/scripts/chezmoi_on_a_new_system.sh.md

+# Chezmoi Setup Script (chezmoi_on_a_new_system.sh)

 ---

-Initial setup script for chezmoi on a new system.
+This script sets up the Chezmoi configuration management tool on a new system.

 ---